FaceLessOfficial2/PARK-NETWIJAM/README.md

 - **Configure Logging**:
   Logging is configured to provide detailed information and error messages.

-- **Print Banner**:
-  A banner is printed to indicate the tool's name and version.

 - **Set Monitor Mode**:
   The script sets the specified Wi-Fi interface to monitor mode using `ifconfig` and `iwconfig`.